- About Us

 Kia Mau Ki nga Taonga Tuku Iho

-We are a unique Kaupapa Maori organization within the South Auckland districts providing health and disability services to older people 54 years and over.
-We have been providing these health and disability services for 17 years’ and have established good relationships with whanau, hapu.
+We are a unique Kaupapa Maori organisation within the South Auckland districts providing health and disability services to older people 65 years and over.
+We have been providing these health and disability services for over 20 years and have established good relationships with whanau, hapu.
 Iwi.

 Te Oranga Kaumatua Kuia Disability Support Services Trust was born from the needs of Kaumatua Kuia who wanted more culturally appropriate services sensitive to their needs.